mozilla/zamboni/docs/api/topics/firefox_os_addons.rst

         depending on the query.
 See :ref:`translations <overview-translations>`.

     :resjson int id: The add-on id.
+    :resjson string author: The add-on author, if specified in the manifest.
     :resjson string|object|null description: The add-on description.
     :resjson boolean disabled: Boolean indicating whether the developer has disabled their add-on or not.